Colleen Caul, Founder

 I am a Trauma-Informed Yoga teacher.
 I believe YOU are your best yoga teacher.
 I believe that all people and all bodies deserve to experience yoga.
 I believe if we learn to connect to our bodies and follow our intuition, that we can support ourselves in a way that will both strengthen us and bring us calm.
 I believe if we let go of ideas of what we think we should do or how we think we should move that we will find a way to be that will feel empowering.
 I believe this style of yoga is life-changing.
 Learning to love my body and breath – myself – exactly as they show up in any moment has been life-changing.

-I have facilitated the Trauma-Informed Yoga (TIY) program at Saint Louis University in partnership with SLU Campus Recreation and Wellness since the Fall of 2018, which is free and open to any undergraduate or graduate student.
+I facilitated the Trauma-Informed Yoga (TIY) program at Saint Louis University in partnership with SLU Campus Recreation and Wellness from the Fall of 2018 to the Spring of 2022, which was free and open to any undergraduate or graduate student.

 I facilitate a variety of yoga series throughout the year at Empowered Spaces, including: TIY Series for Survivors of Sexual Trauma, TIY Series for Survivors of Trauma, Yoga for Caregivers, TIY Series for Bereaved Parents, and Yoga for Inner Peace & Wellness.
 In addition, I offer customized group yoga, customized workplace yoga, and one-on-one classes in partnership with Empowered Spaces.